Regularity and pointwise convergence for dispersive equations on Riemannian symmetric spaces of compact type: Preliminaries

 where

 where

 are the {\em zonal spherical functions} of degree $n$ and pole $x$.
 In rank one, these functions are given in terms of Jacobi polynomials:

-where $s$ is as in (\ref{value_of_s}).
 We also note that as $P^{(\sigma,\tau)}_0$ is a constant function, so is the zonal spherical function of degree $0$, $Z_0(\cdot,\cdot)$.
 The following expansion of the Jacobi polynomials will be relevant for us: \begin{lemma} \cite[Theorem 8.21.13]{Szego} Let $\sigma >-1$ and $\tau>-1$.
 Then we have, for $n \in \N$,

 for $cn^{-1} \le \theta \le \pi -cn^{-1}$, where $c$ is a fixed positive number. \end{lemma}

 Clearly $Z_n(o,\cdot)$ is a radial function.
 It is an eigenfunction of the Laplace-Beltrami operator with eigenvalue $-\lambda^2_n$.
 Furthermore, by \cite[Remark 3.5]{Pasquale}, we have